Kimono My House: Critical reception and legacy

-English singer and Smiths frontman Morrissey has frequently cited Kimono My House as one of his favorite albums and famously wrote a letter to the NME, at the age of 15, extolling its virtues.
+English singer Morrissey, frontman and lyricist of the Smiths has frequently cited Kimono My House as one of his favorite albums and famously wrote a letter to the NME, at the age of 15, extolling its virtues.
 He later told the Mael brothers that it had been a key influence on him deciding to embark upon a music career.
 In 2010, Morrissey included it in a list of his 13 favorite albums of all time for The Quietus.
 Icelandic singer Björk has also named the album as one of her all-time favorites.
 Steve Jones, guitarist and composer for the Sex Pistols, also hailed the album, recalling that in 1974, "The first Be-Bop Deluxe album, Axe Victim, and Sparks' Kimono My House were both big albums for me and Cookie [Paul Cook].
 We'd sit in his bedroom for hours listening to them".
-John Frusciante of Red Hot Chili Peppers named Adrian Fisher's guitar playing on Kimono My House and its follow-up Propaganda as one of his influences for the album By the Way (2002).
-The album was featured in Robert Dimery's book 1001 Albums You Must Hear Before You Die.
+John Frusciante of the Red Hot Chili Peppers named Adrian Fisher's guitar playing on Kimono My House and its follow-up Propaganda as one of his influences for their eighth studio album By the Way (2002).
+The album was featured in Robert Dimery's book 1001 Albums You Must Hear Before You Die (2010).
 In 2020, the album was ranked at number 476 on Rolling Stone's list of the 500 greatest albums of all time.
+Thurston Moore of Sonic Youth described it as 'a surprise package of ingenuity and experimental rock song genius'.